 Trend analysis is made as a further step and the generation of another NetCDF product containing trend information is made.
-The content of this trend product is detailed in a separate Product User Guide, in preparation at the time of this writing.
+The content of this trend product is detailed in a separate Product User Guide.

 Names of variables in files Description lon Longitude of the data point at 20 Hz resolution along the mean track lat Latitude of the data point at 20 Hz resolution along the mean track cycle Mission cycle number missions_cycles Original cycle number specific to each mission.
-It is discontinuous on the date of the change of mission. sla Sea Level Anomaly ocean_tide Oceanic tide includes the corresponding loading tide and equilibrium long-period ocean tide height from FES2014 dynamic_atmospheric_correction Dynamic Atmospheric Correction, combining the low and high frequency effect of atmospheric pressure and wind on sea surface height from MOG2D-G mean_sea_surface X-TRACK Mean Sea Surface dist_to_coast_gshhs Distance to the nearest GSHHS coastline mdt_cnes_cls_18 Mean Dynamic Topography Time Time of measurement at 20 Hz resolution qual_flag Quality flag if distance to the coast is lower than 4 km
+It is discontinuous on the date of the change of mission. sla Sea Level Anomaly ocean_tide Oceanic tide includes the corresponding loading tide and equilibrium long-period ocean tide height from FES 2014 (in product versions up to v2.2) and FES 2022 (v2.3) dynamic_atmospheric_correction Dynamic Atmospheric Correction, combining the low and high frequency effect of atmospheric pressure and wind on sea surface height from MOG2D-G mean_sea_surface X-TRACK Mean Sea Surface dist_to_coast_gshhs Distance to the nearest GSHHS coastline mdt_cnes_cls_18 Mean Dynamic Topography Time Time of measurement at 20 Hz resolution qual_flag Quality flag if distance to the coast is lower than 4 km

-Table 2: List of the variables stored in the SL_cci+ coastal sea level product v1.1.
+Table 2: List of the variables stored in the SL\cci+ coastal sea level product